sweing/localproof/README.md

-# LOCALPROOF
+# localproof

 **Proof of Presence and Location Using ESP32 Devices**

-LOCALPROOF is a system that uses ESP32 microcontrollers to generate cryptographic proof of presence and location.
+This project uses ESP32 microcontrollers to generate cryptographic proof of presence and location.
 It combines hardware (ESP32), backend (Flask), and frontend (Leaflet.js) to create a seamless experience for tracking and validating device locations.

 The website is hosted at [localproof.org](https://localproof.org/).